Synonym(s)

 Occurrence/EpidemiologyThis section has been translated automatically.

-About 10% of the world's population live in endemic areas and are at increased risk of disease.
+Around 350 million people live in endemic areas and are at increased risk of contracting the disease.

-About 90% of the new cases occur in the Old World (Afghanistan, Algeria, Saudi Arabia, Iran, Iraq, Ethiopia, Middle East, Spanish Mediterranean islands).
-Pathogens here are predominantly: L. major, L. tropica, L. aethiopica, L. infantum.
+About 90% of new cases occur in the Old World (Afghanistan, Algeria, Saudi Arabia, Iran, Iraq, Ethiopia, the Middle East, Spanish Mediterranean islands).
+The main pathogens here are: L. major, L. tropica, L. aethiopica, L. infantum.

 EtiopathogenesisThis section has been translated automatically.